bronygamedev/Gmap/Readme.md

 https://github.com/Kaifungamedev/Gmap/assets/110266485/a1d46ce6-b068-43b1-bcbb-ee0547383fcd

-That's it now toy should see a .gmap file in the `res://` directory
+That's it now you should see a .gmap file in the `res://` directory
 > **NOTE**:
 > .gmap files will not show up in the fileSystem dock in godot unless you add `,gmap` at the end of `editor -> editor settings -> docks -> filesystem -> textfile_extensions`